-There is a special program for Veterans and Widows of Veterans called the Veteran’s Aid and Attendance Pension Benefit that pays for unreimbursed medical expenses.
+There is a special program for war period Veterans or their spouses and widows called the Improved Pension Benefit that pays a reimbursement for long term care expenses.
 A Veteran can also qualify for medicine and medical supplies, as well as a personal needs allowance.
-Qualification in subject to income and net worth limits.
+Qualification is subject to income and net worth limits.
+Importantly, the Improved Pension Benefit can be used for home care, assisted living, or nursing care.
+Professional assistance can be very helpful in meeting the qualification rules.

 Current Marital Status